How to Prevent Burnout: Signs, Science, and Strategies

 4. Physical Symptoms

 Burnout manifests physically.
 Common symptoms include headaches, muscle tension, gastrointestinal issues, frequent illness (your immune system weakens under chronic stress), and disrupted sleep patterns -- either insomnia or sleeping excessively but never feeling rested.
+Research published in the journal Psychosomatic Medicine has linked chronic occupational burnout to increased risk of cardiovascular disease, type 2 diabetes, and musculoskeletal pain.

 If you notice a cluster of unexplained physical symptoms alongside work-related stress, the connection is likely not coincidental.